 Education in Mozambique has seen improvements within the past decade.
 Primary and secondary school enrollment increased from 3.6 million in 2003 to around 6.7 million by 2014.
 This increase has been accredited to the abolition of school fees in 2003, along with investments in classroom construction and teachers.
 Primary school enrollment now is at 97 percent.

 However, many challenges remain for Mozambique’s students.
 Trends show waning enrollment rates for girls as they grow older.
-Enrolment in primary school is at 94 percent for girls, but then half drop out by the fifth grade.
+Enrollment in primary school is at 94 percent for girls, but then half drop out by the fifth grade.
 Only 11 percent continue to study at the secondary level, and one percent attend college.
 Among children who complete primary school, nearly two-thirds leave the education system without basic reading, writing and math skills.

-According to a 2012 UNESCO study, 1.2 million primary and secondary school-aged children are out of school; of these, 775,000 are primary school aged children, and nearly 55 percent are girls.
+According to a 2012 UNESCO study, 1.2 million primary and secondary school-aged children are out of school; of these, 775,000 are primary school-aged children, and nearly 55 percent are girls.
 The study identifies cultural aspects, such as early marriage and pregnancy, and poor resource distribution and accessibility to schools as contributing factors to these trends.

 In response to these challenges, USAID has begun collaborating with school systems and communities to improve the younger students’ reading levels by training teachers and school officials.
 This reassesses curriculum standards and promotes a stronger emphasis on education within communities.